arun-arunisto/flask_static_file_deploy/README.md

-flask static simple website for deploying for this webpage iam using just html css for frontend and flask framework for backend the credit and Thanks to @MariaSha you can access website from : https://flask-hello-maria.herokuapp.com/ the frontend will be like this
+flask static simple website for deploying for this webpage iam using just html css for frontend and flask framework for backend the credit and Thanks to @MariyaSha you can access website from : https://flask-hello-maria.herokuapp.com/ the frontend will be like this
 ![Screenshot (43)](https://user-images.githubusercontent.com/86800553/183245250-0ac2cb70-66b8-473c-8ae3-b5223a4c4db8.png)